bandrewfisher/logfish_server/README.md

 The Logfish server provides a socket connection for Logfish clients via socket.io.
 The Logfish npm package simply issues a POST request to this server with data to log and an API key, and the server will send given data to the client socket with the associated API key.

 After you setup the server locally, you will need to setup the client locally by following the instructions here: [https://github.com/bandrewfisher/logfish_client](https://github.com/bandrewfisher/logfish_client).
-After you setup the client, you can download the Logfish npm package to start logging.
+After you setup the client, you can download the Logfish npm package to start logging: [https://www.npmjs.com/package/logfish](https://www.npmjs.com/package/logfish)

 ## Clone the repository and install dependencies